dboland77/Phoneword_Frontend/README.md

 # Overview
 Connects to the t9 phoneword backend API.

-Visual Keypad for input has been added.
+Visual Keypad for input has been added (with CSS)

+Project structure enhanced and redux added

 # Tech stack
 1. ReactJS
-2. Axios
+1. Axios
+1. Redux

 # React frontend future improvements